slicingmelon/burp-proxy-rotate/README.md

 -   **Local Port:** Configure the port on `localhost` where the Proxy Rotate service will listen.
 Can be set to a specific port or "Random Port" (default option and recommended).
 -   **Service Control:**
     -   `Enable Proxy Rotate`: Enables the extension and starts the local proxy service.
-    -   `Disable Proxy Rotate`: Disables the extesion and stops the local proxy service.
+    -   `Disable Proxy Rotate`: Disables the extension and stops the local proxy service.
 -   **Status & Stats:**
     -   `Status`: Shows if the service is "Stopped", "Running on 127.0.0.1:PORT", or "Failed to start".
     -   `Stats`: Displays the number of active connections and details about proxy utilization (e.g., "Active connections: 5 | Using 3 proxies, busiest: ...").